 Gary Middle College

-Gary Middle College places among the top 20% of public schools in Indiana for:
+Gary Middle College ranks among the top 20% of public schools in Indiana for:

 - Category Attribute

-- Gary Middle College's student population of 224 students has declined by 21% over five school years.
+Gary Middle College's student population of 226 students has stayed relatively flat over five school years.

-- The teacher population of 2 teachers has declined by 60% over five school years.
+The teacher population of 4 teachers has grown by 100% over five school years.

 |School Type||Charter School|

 |Total Students||226 students|